KonradOstrowskii/home_budget/README.md

 # Home Budget Tracker

 This is a simple program for tracking and managing a home budget.
-The program allows users to add and remove expenses, view a summary of their budget by category, and save and load budget data from an Excel file.
+The program allows users to add and remove expenses, view a summary of their budget by category, save and load budget data from an Excel file.

 ## Features